Agosto/gcp-iot-adapter/README.md

 ## Deprecation Notice:

-Now that Google's [Cloud IoT Core](https://cloud.google.com/iot-core/) has gone GA, we recommend that people use this instead of this IOT Adapter.
+Now that Google's [Cloud IoT Core](https://cloud.google.com/iot-core/) has gone GA, we recommend that people use IoT Core instead of this IOT Adapter.
 IoT Core will scale far beyond a single RabbitMQ instance, and does not require management of a VM.
 It also has a stronger device authentication model.

-The gcp-iot-adapter will remain available, but will not be maintained.
+The gcp-iot-adapter will remain available, but will not be actively maintained.

 ## Super-quick-start: